 Example: An individual borrows \$25,000 on margin and uses the proceeds to purchase an automobile for personal use.
 The interest expense is treated as personal interest.

 The Service has issued complex regulations for determining how these allocations are made, which may require maintaining separate bank accounts or other records.
-Your client service professional can help you maximize tax deductions for your interest payments.

 Miscellaneous Deductions